Posts

 "Mastering Power Conversion: Designing an Inverter Circuit with Feedback Control"

 Mastering Power Conversion: Designing an Inverter Circuit with Feedback Control In this article, we will look at two inverter circuits that use automatic feedback control to ensure that the output does not exceed the normal stated AC output level or the specified overload circumstances.
 What is Inverter Feedback Control?
-Inverters typically include a feedback loop to regulate the output voltage and current and keep them from exceeding unsafe limits.
+Inverter typically include a feedback loop to regulate the output voltage and current and keep them from exceeding unsafe limits.
 In this system, the output AC mains voltage is first reduced to a correspondingly lower level before being sent to the control IC's shut down pin.
 The stepped-down feedback voltage now follows the output AC and changes up and down proportionally.
 The control ICs shut down circuitry compares and monitors this feedback signal with a fixed fer obtained from the inverter's battery voltage.
-If the output voltage tends to climb over the predetermined value and beyond the reference level, the error amplifier is activated, which shuts down
+If the output voltage tend to climb over the predetermined value and beyond the reference level, the error amplifier is activated, which shuts down ...

 Exploring the Waves: Designing an Oscilloscope Circuit for Visualizing Signals